-- Memory errors.
-People forget, and some will have difficulty recalling when or how many times an event occurred. - 2.
-Telescoping.
-Interviewees might "remember" a crime of interest as occurring more recently than it did because the event remains vivid in their memories - 3.
+- than it did because the event remains vivid in their memories. - 3.
 Errors of deception.
 It may be difficult for victims to report events that are embarrassing or otherwise unpleasant to talk about or events that might incriminate them.
 In addition, some people might potentially fabricate crime incidents. - 4.
 Juvenile victimizations.
 Adolescents might be less likely to discuss their victimizations with an adult stranger, particularly if their victimizations involve peers or family members. - 5.
 Sampling error.
 When samples are used to represent populations, there always is the possibility of a discrepancy between sample estimates of behavior and the actual amount of behavior.
 For instance, because the sampling unit in the NCVS is the household, homeless children-who are at greater risk of victimization-are excluded from the sample.

 The NCVS is an essential tool for quantifying the delinquency and violence problem in the United States.
-Although it continues to be the primary victimization measure of crime, other victimization surveys have also been developed.
+Although it continues to be the primary victimization measure of crime, other surveys have also been developed.
 One of the most comprehensive and important is the Developmental Victimization Survey that is explored next.